donishadsmith/neurocaps/README.md

 ```

 # Usage
-This package contains two main classes - `TimeseriesExtractor`, to extract the timeseries, and `CAP`, to perform the cap analysis.
+ This package contains two main classes - TimeseriesExtractor, for extracting the timeseries, and CAP, for performing the cap analysis.

-*Note*: When extracting the timeseries, this package uses the Schaefer atlas.
-The number of ROIs for the Schaefer atlas can be modified when initializing the main `TimeseriesExtractor` class.
+Note: When extracting the timeseries, this package uses the Schaefer atlas.
+The number of ROIs for the Schaefer atlas can be modified when initializing the main TimeseriesExtractor class.

-Main for `TimeseriesExtractor` includes:
+Main features for TimeseriesExtractor include:

-- Timeseries extraction for resting state or task data and create a nested dictionary containing the subject ID, run number, and associated timeseries.
-This is used as input for the `get_caps()` method in the `CAP` class.
+- Timeseries extraction for resting state or task data and creating a nested dictionary containing the subject ID, run number, and associated timeseries.
+This is used as input for the get_caps() method in the CAP class.
-- Saving nested dictionary containing timeseries as a pickle file.
+- Saving the nested dictionary containing timeseries as a pickle file.
 - Visualizing the timeseries of a Schaefer node or network subject's run.
 Also includes the ability to save plots.

-Main for `TimeseriesExtractor` includes:
+Main features for CAP include:

-- Performing silhouette or elbow method to identify the optimal cluster size.
+- Performing the silhouette or elbow method to identify the optimal cluster size.
 When the optimal cluster size is identified, the optimal model is saved as an attribute.
-- Visualizing the CAPs identified as an outer prodcut or regular heatmap.
+- Visualizing the CAPs identified as an outer product or regular heatmap.
 For outer products, you also have the ability to use subplots to reduce the number of individual plots.
-You can also save the plots and can use.
-Please refer to the docstring for the `visualize_caps()` method in the `CAP` class to see list of avaiilable kwargs arguments to modify plots.
+You can also save the plots and use them.
+Please refer to the docstring for the visualize_caps() method in the CAP class to see the list of available kwargs arguments to modify plots.
-- Grouping feature to perform CAPs independenlty on groups of subject IDS.
-When grouping is specified, kmeans clustering, silhouette and elbow method, as well as plotting is done for each independent group.
+- Grouping feature to perform CAPs independently on groups of subject IDs.
+When grouping is specified, k-means clustering, silhouette and elbow methods, as well as plotting, are done for each independent group.

 Please refer to [demo.ipynb](https://github.com/donishadsmith/caps/blob/main/demo.ipynb) to see multiple examples of how to use this package.